 Planning for your retirement while you are still young and able-bodied enough to work is a great idea.
 Using an individual retirement account (IRA) or 401(k) are some of the most recognized means of benchmarking funds for the day you retire.
 With an IRA or 401(k) plan, you are able to invest in stocks, bonds, and mutual funds.
 While these options can certainly generate gains, a solo 401(k) can go beyond this.
 At Royal Legal Solutions, we strive to provide you with the information you need to make educated investment decisions.
 Below, we take a look at the investment options the IRS permits and forbids to make sure your solo 401(k) abides by regulations.
 After all, you want your money to stay in your pockets instead of being subjected to hefty IRS penalties or fines.

 Also known as a self-directed 401(k) plan, a solo 401(k) offers increased investment opportunities.
-This includes things like real estate, precious metals, private equity, private placements, life insurance, and renewable energy sources.
+This includes things like real estate, precious metals, private equity, private placements and renewable energy sources.
 Known as alternative assets, your investment options can appear limitless.
 However, there are a select few things that the Internal Revenue Service (IRS) does forbid your solo 401(k) from investing in.

 The IRS allows you to invest in more than what it forbids.
 In fact, with the exception of the items listed below, the IRS does not define what investments you can make with your solo 401(k).
 This makes it even more important for you to abide by the few limitations placed on your solo 401(k) investment options.

 When it comes to physical assets, collectibles are the only type the IRS does not permit a solo 401(k) to invest in.
 Included in this list are: